 Aside from exploring Exmoor by walking or cycling, there is a great range of things to do.
 Jump on a horse and explore the area by saddle, or head to one of the many picturesque rivers for a spot of fly-fishing.
 Don’t forget to take a trip to some of the many towns and villages in Exmoor, too.

 Why stay in an Exmoor cottage?

 The best way to experience Exmoor is to stay right in its heart.
-We have a great selection of cottages across the area, including some stunning luxury properties, so no matter which part you want to explore, you can stay close to the action.
+We have a great selection of cottages in Devon across the area, including some stunning luxury properties, so no matter which part you want to explore, you can stay close to the action.
 What better than to have the beautiful moorland or coastline right on your doorstep?